|

 Two separate one-week sessions will be offered:

-The program meets daily, from 8:30 am to 4:00 pm, on the Bridgewater State University campus.
+The program meets daily, from 8:30 am to 4:00 pm, at Bridgewater State University.

 A limited number of need-based scholarships will be available.